Restoration Completed! - full series of photos of the completed job have now been added.

 Wooden nut is of original type, if not the actual original, and after fingerboard work, has been adjusted and re-fitted.
 There is no intention to do any further finish restoration, leaving the tidy over-finish as is, merely to clean where needed and allow the superbly aged guitar to shine.

-The completed set-up of the guitar gives a good action of around 2mm./2.75mm. at the 12th. fret, which with just a tad more string height at the nut/first fret in order to aid bottleneck play, I reckon is ideal for a parlor or Stella "all-rounder", good for Bottleneck play, but with fretting aided by the shorter scale length and consequent lower string tension, therefore ideal for a mixture of finger-style and bottleneck play.
+The completed set-up of the guitar gives a good action of around 2mm./2.5mm. at the 12th. fret which, if the buyer requires, I can adjust just a little higher & give just a tad more string height at the nut/first fret in order to aid bottleneck play.

 Additionally it could also be used for full-time slide with a nut riser costing no more than a few pounds.
 The sound is typically loud and pokey, just as a Stella should be - a great Bluesy voice!
 It has "That Sound" in spades - even, woody, bright, clear, ringing tone!
 It has been strung with Martin MM12 Retro Monel Light 12-54 strings, and really sounds tremendous - and loud!